StaticReturn/staticreturn.github.io/rules/classes/brawler.md

 *  You cannot be dazed.
 *  Ignore bludgeoning resistance.
 *  ⚔ When melee attacking an opponent not wearing armor add 1 damage.
-*  ⚔ If your opponent is your level or lower you grapple him.
+*  ⚔ Grapple an opponent.
-*  ✧ Daze an opponent in melee range.
+*  ✧ Daze an opponent.
-*  ✧ Stun a dazed oppoentn in melee range.
+*  ✧ Stun a dazed opponent.
 *  🛡 Gain bludgeoning resistance.